UDT-ITF/website/source/publications/2022-position-paper/index.md

 [^2]: Representational State transfer, see [https://en.wikipedia.org/wiki/Representational_state_transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)
 [^3]: One of the lighter TEI variants would be an obvious candidate here.
 [^4]: “Linked Data” rather than “Open Linked Data” is the term used here since textual content does not need to be Open for these methods to be applicable.
-[^5]: ndices of geospatial names,relating them to geospatial coordinates and, sometimes, epoch and/or context
+[^5]: Indices of geospatial names,relating them to geospatial coordinates and, sometimes, epoch and/or context
-{{ theme.block-end }}
+(( theme.block-end ))